SAP/cloud-security-services-integration-library/spring-security/README.md

 Field authConverter in com.sap.cloud.test.SecurityConfiguration required a bean of type 'org.springframework.core.convert.converter.Converter' that could not be found.
 ```
 Make sure that you have defined the following mandatory attribute in the service configuration (VCAP_SERVICES env variable or application.yaml or application.properties)
+- for Xsuaa
   - xsappname
+  - uaadomain
+  - clientid
+  - url
+- for Identity service
+  - domains
+  - clientid

 :bulb: Example of minimal application configuration [application.yml](../samples/spring-security-hybrid-usage/src/test/resources/application.yml) for local setup.

 ## Samples
 - [Hybrid Usage](../samples/spring-security-hybrid-usage)
 Demonstrates how to leverage ``spring-security`` library to secure a Spring Boot web application with tokens issued by SAP Identity service or XSUAA.
-Furthermore it documents how to implement Spring WebMvcTests using `java-security-test` library.
+Furthermore, it documents how to implement Spring WebMvcTests using `java-security-test` library.
 - [Basic Auth Usage](../samples/spring-security-basic-auth)
 Legacy example that demonstrates how to leverage ``spring-security`` library to secure a Spring Boot web application with username/password provided via Basic Auth header.
-Furthermore it documents how to implement Spring WebMvcTests using `java-security-test` library.
+Furthermore, it documents how to implement Spring WebMvcTests using `java-security-test` library.